5 Matrices and Coordinate Representations

 Proof.
 Verification of the vector space axioms reduces to properties of \mathbb{F}.
 For instance, commutativity of addition follows from (A + B)_{ij} = a_{ij} + b_{ij} = b_{ij} + a_{ij} = (B + A)_{ij} for all i, j.
 The remaining axioms follow similarly.

-Alternatively, the i-th component of Ax is (Ax)_i = \sum_{j=1}^{n} a_{ij} x_j.
-Both formulations are equivalent; the column-based definition emphasizes that Ax is a linear combination of the columns of A, we prefer the latter.
+The i-th component of Ax is equivalently (Ax)_i = \sum_{j=1}^{n} a_{ij} x_j, obtained by expanding each column a_j in terms of its entries.
+Both formulations are equivalent; the column-based definition emphasizes that Ax is a linear combination of the columns of A.

 Theorem 5.4 For fixed A \in M_{m \times n}(\mathbb{F}), the map \mathbb{F}^n \to \mathbb{F}^m defined by x \mapsto Ax is linear.